 Colorado Spruce: This is the king of the evergreens as far as looks are concerned.
 The Colorado Spruce has dense foliage with short needles that are hard and sharp.
 The tree has a very symentrical conical shape and is excellent as a specimum or as a windbreak.
 There is a blueish gray version of the Colorado Spruce that are called "shiners".
 These should be planted with reserve as too many of them can visually overwhelm the rest of the landscape.
 The one big drawback to the Colorado Spruce is that they are suspectible to needlecast which is a disease caused by a fungus that makes the needles die on the tree starting from the bottom and working its way up.
 This usually happens when the tree is older and can be treated with a fungus spray but the spray is considered carcinogenic and should be handled by a professional.

 Concolor Fir: The Concolor Fir or White Fir tree looks similar to the Colorado Spruce but has soft needles and is faster growing.
-It is a very attractive tree with a medium greenish blue color.
+It is a very attractive tree with a medium greenish blue color and is highly recommended.

 Douglas Fir: The Douglas Fir is similar to the Concolor Fir except it has a deep green color and its needles are not as thick as the Concolor Fir.
 It also is a fairly rapid grower but is also suseptible to needlecast disease.

 Serbian Spruce: This tree grows faster than the Colorado Spruce and is taller and thinner with a deep green color.
 Its needles are softer than the Colorado Spruce and is more resistance to fungi diesease than other evergreens.

 White Pine: The White Pine has an attractive bluish green color with soft needles that are shorter than the Austrian Pine.
 It too thins out as it gets older and will tend to lose its lower branches after 40 years.
 The branches of the White Pine can easily break off during a heavy ice storm.